Zhu Wen — Destructor of Fabulous City and Terminator of the Tang Dynasty

 After a big failure, Zhu Wen realized that none of his sons had the military or political skills to inherit his kingdom, and now he was getting old.

 Therefore, Zhu Wen planned to nominate his adoptive son as his crown prince.

 Gilding Flowers Decorated Siver Plate, the Late Tang Dynasty to Five Dynasties — Dingzhou Museum (Photo by Dongmaiying)

-But Zhu Wen’s oldest son found out the plan and felt threatened.
+But Zhu Wen’s oldest son found out about the plan and felt threatened.